 Assists in supervision of patient care given by nursing personnel; evaluates standards of patient care daily on assigned shift; makes assignments appropriate to patient acuity and competency of staff; and supervises and verifies accurate transcription of orders as required.

 Performs as a primary caregiver, team leader, or charge nurse when assigned, delegating responsibilities to supportive personnel assigned to each unit.

 Assists in orientation of new personnel to the unit and serves as a role model as required.

 Communicates information regarding patients and unit operation to other shifts and managers and uses proper channels of communication to other departments of the hospital.

-Completion of a bachelors degree in nursing required.
+Completion of an associates or bachelors degree in nursing required.